UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 - 2021-10-29 11:50 - We are going to do a failover between servers, then make some changes to the OSSes (object store servers).
 We will prevent new jobs from starting while this is going on and will re-enable them later.
 While the failover is happening, filesystem operations and logins will hang until recovery completes.

+- 2021-10-29 14:40 - Jobs were re-enabled.
+Things are looking better at the moment - we will continue to monitor the system.
+The main change we made was to upgrade the amount of RAM in the OSSes to let them cache disk use more effectively.

+We took the opportunity to also replace the disks from the previous disk failures with completely new disks so we will no longer be running on hot spares - this work had already been planned.
+The disks should finish rebuilding over the weekend so there will be some impact from that, but the memory increase appears to have made a notable difference at present.

 ### Kathleen

 - All systems are working well.